-GLA GROWTH BY COUNTRY Y-0-Y (in million sqm)
+GLA GROWTH BY COUNTRY YOY (in mil. sqm)

-Tenant-led Development Continues to Deliver Market-leading Capital Growth
+Tenant-led development continues to deliver market-leading capital growth

-CTP has been the leading developer in the CEE region and has a longstanding track record delivering sustainable growth through disciplined and profitable development.
-Some 60% of the Group's land bank is in the vicinity of its existing, well-established parks, which typically provides development land with the benefit of zoning.
+CTP has been the leading developer in the CEE region and has a longstanding track record in delivering sustainable growth through disciplined and profitable development.
+Some 60% of the Group's existing land bank is in the vicinity of its existing, well-established parks, which typically provides development land with the benefit of zoning.
 This allows the Group to mitigate development risk and respond swiftly to expansion requirements of existing clients.